igniti0n/Themer/README.md

         Themer.shared.apply(.dark)
 ```

-Anywhre in your application, you can apply a theme and your app theme will change.
+Anywhere in your application, you can apply a theme and your app theme will change.
 You can also use animations
 when applying a theme.

 ```swift